pragmaticivan/wedeploy-sdk-js/README.md

 ## Getting Started

-The easiest way to integrate the WeDeploy SDK into your JavaScript project is through the [npm module](https://npmjs.org/wedeploy).
+The easiest way to integrate the WeDeploy SDK into your JavaScript project is through the [npm module](https://npmjs.org/wedeploy) or you can fetch it from our [CDN](cdn.wedeploy.com/api/latest/wedeploy.js).
-However, if you want to use a pre-compiled file, you can fetch it from [npmcdn](https://npmcdn.com).
-The development version is available at [https://npmcdn.com/wedeploy/dist/wedeploy.js](https://npmcdn.com/wedeploy/dist/wedeploy.js), and the minified production version is at [https://npmcdn.com/wedeploy/dist/wedeploy.min.js](https://npmcdn.com/wedeploy/dist/wedeploy.min.js).

-### Using WeDeploy on Different Platforms

-The JavaScript ecosystem is wide and incorporates a large number of platforms and execution environments.
-To handle this, the Parse npm module contains special versions of the SDK tailored to use in Node.js and browser environments.
-Not all features make sense in all environments, so using the appropriate package will ensure that items like local storage, user sessions, and HTTP requests use appropriate dependencies.

 ## Usage